DjangoGirls/tutorial-extensions/en/heroku/README.md

 DATABASES['default'].update(db_from_env)
 ```

-Note: When you add `whitenoise.middleware.WhiteNoiseMiddleware` to the  `MIDDLEWARE` list make sure it is placed after the django `SecurityMiddlewear`, and leave in the other django middlewear.
+Note: When you add `whitenoise.middleware.WhiteNoiseMiddleware` to the  `MIDDLEWARE` list make sure it is placed after the Django `SecurityMiddleware`, and keep the other Django middleware.

 It'll do necessary configuration for Heroku.